jsirex/biome/tools/project_create/README.md

 This tool is targeted to creating ```core``` origin projects.
-It takes as input parameters a local path to the core-plans repo, an API endpoint URL, an installation id (for an installed Habitat Builder app), and a Github auth token.
+It takes as input parameters a local path to the core-plans repo, an API endpoint URL, an installation id (for an installed Biome Builder app), and a Github auth token.

 ### Usage